hisubram/mobilefoundation/instrument_an_app.md

 # Instrument your app
 {: #instrument_your_app}

-Mobile Analytics is a feature embedded within the {{ site.data.keyword.mobilefoundation_short }} service.
+Mobile Analytics is a feature that is embedded within the {{ site.data.keyword.mobilefoundation_short }} service.
 Mobile Analytics provides key application usage and application performance insights for mobile application developers and application owners.

-You’ll need to instrument your mobile application to start using the Mobile Analytics feature to monitor your application usage, performance and to get other statistics.
+You need to instrument your mobile application to use the Mobile Analytics feature to monitor your application usage, performance and to get other statistics.
 Instrumenting you application has the following steps:

 1. Import and install the Mobile Analytics Client SDK.
 2. Instrument your application based on the type of analytics data you want to collect.

-The following sections will provide the details for these steps, for each of the supported platforms.
+The following sections provide the details for these steps, for each of the supported platforms.

 ### Instrument an Android application
 {: #instrument_android_app}